 There are no specific dietary recommendations for dogs with leukemia, but general dietary advice might be considered.

-There are several supplements that have been studied in vitro (tested outside of a living body) in blood cell cancer lines.
+Several supplements have been studied in vitro (tested outside of a living body) in blood cell cancer lines.

 - Quercetin has been examined in blood cancers21 and its use has been reported in conjunction with chemotherapy in Chronic Lymphocytic Leukemia (CLL).22